 Are you experiencing pelvic pressure, painful periods, frequent urination, or lower back pain while you’re trying to work?
+The effects of fibroid pain can often be debilitating.
 If frequent abdominal discomfort is eating up your sick days or keeping you from concentrating, it’s possible that you’re living with the symptoms of a uterine fibroid.

 Despite the fact that 70-80% of women will develop fibroids before the age of 50, many aren’t aware of what fibroids are or when they require treatment.
 If working with fibroid symptoms is interfering with your everyday life, we want women to know there are effective solutions that don’t require invasive surgery.
 Here’s what you need to know about uterine fibroids if you’re tired of symptoms interfering in your daily life.